tryggos16/kest2_windows_verkefni/README.md

 Answer: check for any updates

-# 3.1.2.5 Lab - Search for BIOS or UEFI Firmware Updates !NOT COMPLEATE!
+# 3.1.2.5 Lab - Search for BIOS or UEFI Firmware Updates.
 """""""""""""""""""""""""""""""""""""""""""""""""""""

 ### 1. Questinon: What key or combination of keys is used to run Setup on your computer?